peme969/peme969/README.md

 ## Some fun facts about me ✨

-- 👋 I am a 12-year-old christian boy ✝ that loves to code!
+- 👋 I am a 12-year-old christian ✝ that loves to code!
 - ⚡ Some things I enjoy during my free time are:
 - playing the piano 🎹
 - singing 🎶